talborough/gDS/README.md

 defineUnary - Create a list with one element (element [0] will be None unless specified otherwise)

-defineList & defineDictionary - Create the (un-initialized) variables / types as global shared
+defineList & defineDict - Create the (un-initialized) variables / types as global shared
 ```